Nancy Mace: Relationship to other lawmakers

 In November 2021, Mace criticized fellow Republican congresswoman Lauren Boebert for her anti-Muslim comments about Democrat Ilhan Omar.

 On October 3, 2023, Mace voted in favor of removing Kevin McCarthy, a fellow Republican, from his position as speaker of the House.
 According to Mace, "McCarthy did not follow through on pushing her legislation to address the country's rape-kit backlog, expand access to birth control, adopt a balanced budget amendment and create an alert system that would notify people when there is a mass shooting".
 McCarthy, who had been a strong ally of Mace's, denied her claims.
-Following his ouster, Mace took to media, describing him as "a loser" who was "bored and doesn’t know what to do with himself."
+Following his ouster, Mace took to media, describing him as "a loser" who was "bored and doesn't know what to do with himself."
 Mace stated that she had never liked McCarthy since she joined Congress, baffling district Republicans who questioned why she had turned on her ally.
 Berkeley County Republican Party chair Victoria Cowart said "one of the sentiments I get the most is that she's talking out of both sides of her mouth."

 On October 30, 2025, Mace was involved in an incident with law enforcement at Charleston International Airport in South Carolina, after the Charleston County Aviation Authority were late to meet her to escort her to her flight.
-She commented "F‑‑‑ing incompetent" repeatedly and "this is no way to treat a f‑‑‑ing U.S. Representative".
+She commented "Fucking incompetent" repeatedly and "this is no way to treat a fucking U.S. Representative".
 Mace's team claimed this was due to a concern for lax security and the representative's safety.
 Mace continued to accuse the airport security of "lies" after the incident.
-During the outburst, Mace commented "you would never treat [Senator Tim Scott] like this", which prompted senator Tim Scott and senator Lindsey Graham to publicly denounce Mace for her behavior.
+During the outburst, Mace commented that they "would never treat Tim Scott like this", which prompted senator Tim Scott and senator Lindsey Graham to publicly denounce Mace for her behavior.